augcog/tai/rag/scraper/README.md

   - mkdir and os.chdir is just setting your directory name
   - `starting`: the name of your first rst file.
 (It's usually index)
   - `url`: the url to the index.rst of the repo.
 Notice you have to add `?plain=1` to the end of the url as that obtains th raw code of the rst file.

+Now that you already have your documents ready, it's time to convert them into embeddings.